telerik/blazor-docs/components/pager/overview.md

 1. Add the `TelerikPager` tag to add the component to your razor page.

-1. Set its `Total` parameter to the number of items in the data source.
+1. Set its `Total` property to the number of items in the data source.

 1. Use the values of its `Page` and `PageSize` parameters to extract and render the desired subset of data.